Bill Medley Alternate Versions & Remixes

 Released by MGM Records as the main side of a stereo single (MGM K-14119, 4/1970), coupled with "Hold On, I'm Comin'", neither track appeared on any Bill Medley albums.

-The backing track was recorded in New York City on 29th January 1970 and Bill Medley's vocals were added on 13th February 1970 at the Western Recorders Studio in Los Angeles.
+The backing track was recorded in New York City on 29th January 1970 and Bill Medley's vocals plus backing vocals, including Darlene Love, were added on 13th February 1970 at the United Western Recorders Studio in Los Angeles.

-The same basic backing track was also used on a version of the song by Spencer Barefoot was recorded in New York City on 25th February 1970 and released by MGM Records as the B side to "Lord" (MGM K-14116, 4/1970).
+The same basic backing track was also used on a version of the song by Spencer Barefoot, recorded in New York City on 25th February 1970 and released by MGM Records as the B side to "Lord" (MGM K-14116, 4/1970).

 A mono mix of the Bill Medley version of the song "Makin' My Way", co-written, co-produced & co-arranged by Kenny Laguna, was included in the compilation CD "Laguna Tunes" (Blackheart 483 371821-2, /2000).